mdekrey/3d-printer-journal/2020-02/01/03-double-doorway.md

 # Results

 This turned out well, as expected!
-Unfortunately, it turns out the extra supports were needed for a bit of the brick, but it's not noticable once it was cleaned up.